Please check back as we update this page. Last Update: 5 September

 Christine Friedenreich, PhD

-Dr. Christine Friedenreich is a cancer epidemiologist with the Department of Population Health Research (PHR) of CancerControl Alberta, Alberta Health Services and an Adjunct Professor in the Faculties of Medicine and Kinesiology of the University of Calgary (U of C).
-She holds a Health Senior Scholar career award from Alberta Innovates-Health Solutions and in 2012 was named the Alberta Cancer Foundation’s Weekend to End Women’s Cancers Breast Cancer Chair at the U of C. Dr. Friedenreich is the Scientific Leader for PHR and the Division Head for the Division of Preventive Oncology, Department of Oncology, Faculty of Medicine, University of Calgary.
-Dr. Friedenreich completed her doctorate in Epidemiology at the University of Toronto in 1990 and postdoctoral work at the International Agency for Research on Cancer (IARC) in Lyon, France and at the U of C between 1990 and 1994.
+Dr. Christine Friedenreich is the Scientific Leader for the Department of Cancer Epidemiology and Prevention Research of CancerControl Alberta, Alberta Health Services and the Division Head for the Division of Preventive Oncology, Department of Oncology, Faculty of Medicine, University of Calgary.
+She is also an Adjunct Professor in the Department of Community Health Sciences, Faculty of Medicine.
+Dr. Friedenreich completed her doctorate in Epidemiology at the University of Toronto in 1990 and postdoctoral work at the International Agency for Research on Cancer (IARC) in Lyon, France and at the University of Calgary between 1990 and 1994.
+She holds a Health Senior Scholar career award from Alberta Innovates-Health Solutions and in 2012 was named the Alberta Cancer Foundation’s Weekend to End Women’s Cancers Breast Cancer Chair at the University of Calgary.
 In 2004-5, Dr. Friedenreich was the Visiting Scientist at the IARC.
+In 2013, Dr Friedenreich was a co-recipient of the Canadian Cancer Society’s O. Harold Warwick Prize.
 Dr Friedenreich’s research is focused on understanding the role of physical activity in reducing the risk of developing cancer and in improving quality of life and survival after cancer diagnosis.
+She has conducted over 35 research observational and randomized controlled exercise intervention trials of physical activity in cancer control.
+A particular focus for her research is investigating the underlying biologic mechanisms involved in the association between physical activity and cancer risk and survival.

 Michelle Harvie, PhD